 There’s been a lot of controversy over the practices of some aquaculture farms around the world.
 Can certain types of tilapia be bad for you as well as the environment?

 Yes.
 But this answer simplifies a larger, more complex issue, which is larger than the scope of this recipe post on the internet.

-The best way that you can protect your family, as well as the environment, is to do some research and find out what the labels on your frozen fish actually mean.
+The best way to protect your family and the environment is to do some research and find out what the labels on your frozen fish actually mean.

 Many labels will be vague and misleading, stating things such as “responsible choice” or something similar.

 Look for any label that is BAP certified or MSC certified.
 Here’s a list of recommended and not recommended tilapia producers from the Monterey Bay Aquarium.

 The Monterey Bay Aquarium is recognized as a global leader in marine research and conservation.